Saikavya192/my-first-repo/README.md

 # my-first-repo
-This is the first repository created to practise how git works.
+This is the first repository created to practise how git works.<br>
+I started scrolling through all the options in this platform.